Lundalogik/LimeBootstrap/apps/README.md

 #LIME-bootstrap apps
 Apps are small standalone tools, used for customer customisations.
 They are loaded dynamically and added only through a single line of HTML in the Actionpad.
 The business logic and dataconnection is allways performed by the VBA.
 This functionallity should be inside a single module.

-Initiation of an app is executed by the `limejs.loadApp()` function and triggered by an Data-app attribute.
+Initiation of an app is executed by the `lbs.loadApp()` function and triggered by an Data-app attribute.
 The Data-object provides a link VBA function suppling the data needed by the app.
-The data is provided in a XML format and limejs.js will then supply the app with an JSON representaion of the data.
+The data is provided in a XML format and lbs.js will then supply the app with an JSON representaion of the data.

 ```html
 <div data-app="checklist" data-object="Checklist.ProvideChecklist" class="checklist"></div>